bsless/contextual/README.md

 - `serialize-query-params`: when truth-y will append the query params to the end of the URL instead of emitting them as a map. i.e. `{:a 1 :b 2}` -> `?a=1&b=2`.

+## Validation

+The templating system can perform best-effort validation.

+Use `contextual.validate/validate-expression`, which will report the following validations in a map:

+- `unresolvable-symbols`: All the symbols which could not be resolved at expression compile time.
+- `bad-function-calls`: All instances of expressions with a wrong number of arguments, function calls which aren't callable, and unresolved symbols.
+This overlaps slightly with `unresolvable-symbols`.

 ## Design

 ### Protocols